mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 metrics can be used to generate the required feedback at the sender-side and provide it to the congestion control algorithm to avoid the additional overhead of the RTCP stream.
 This is discussed in more detail in {{rtcp-mapping}}.

+## Motivations {#motivations}

+From time to time, someone asks the reasonable question, "why should anyone implement and deploy RoQ"?
+This reasonable question deserves a better answer than "because we can".
+Upon reflection, the following motivations seem useful to state.

+The motivations in this section are in no particular order, and this reflects the reality that not all implementers and deployers would agree on "the most important motivations".

+### "Always-On" Transport-level Authentication and Encryption {#alwas-on}

+Although application-level mechanisms to encrypt RTP and RTCP payloads have existed since the introduction of Secure Real-time Transport Protocol (SRTP) {{?RFC3711}}, encryption of RTP and RTCP header fields and contributing sources has only been defined recently (in Cryptex {{?RFC9335}}, and both SRTP and Cryptex are optional capabilities for RTP.

+This is in sharp contrast to "always-on" transport-level encryption in the QUIC protocol, using Transport Layer Security (TLS 1.3) as described in {{?RFC9001}}.
+QUIC implementations always authenticate the entirety of each packet, and encrypt as much of each packet as is practical, even switching from "long headers", which expose more QUIC header fields needed to establish a connection, to "short headers", which only expose the absolute minimum QUIC header fields needed to identify the connection to the receiver, so that the QUIC payload is presented to the right QUIC application {{?RFC8999}}.

+### "Always-On" Internet-Safe Congestion Avoidance

+When RTP is carried directly over UDP, as is commonly done, the underlying UDP protocol provides no transport services beyond path multiplexing using UDP ports.
+All congestion avoidance behavior is up to the RTP application itself, and if anything goes wrong with the application resulting in an RTP sender failing to recognize that it is contributing to path congestion, the "worst case" response is to invoke RTP "circuit breaker" procedures {{?RFC8083}}, resulting in "ceasing transmission", as described in {{Section 4.5 of ?RFC8083}}.
+Because RTCP-based circuit breakers only detect long-lived congestion, a response based on these mechanisms will not happen quickly.

+In contrast, when RTP is carried over QUIC, QUIC implementations maintain their own estimates of key transport parameters needed to detect and respond to possible congestion, and these are independent of any measurements RTP senders and receivers are maintaining.
+The result is that even if an RTP sender continues to "send", QUIC congestion avoidance procedures (for example, the procedures defined in {{?RFC9002}}) will cause the RTP packets to be buffered while QUIC responds to detected packet loss.
+This happens without RTP senders taking any action, but the RTP sender has no control over this QUIC mechanism.

+Moreover, when a single QUIC connection is used to multiplex both RTP-RTCP and non-RTP packets as described in {{single-path}}, the shared QUIC connection will still be Internet-safe, with no coordination required.

+While QUIC's response to congestion ensures that RoQ will be "Internet-safe", from the network's perspective, it is helpful to remember that a QUIC sender responds to detected congestion by delaying packets that are already available to send, to give the path to the QUIC receiver time to recover from congestion.

+* If the QUIC connection encapsulates RTP, this means that some RTP packets will be delayed, and will arrive at the receiver later than a user of the RTP flow might prefer.
+* If the QUIC connection also encapsulates RTCP, this means that these RTCP messages will also be delayed, and will not be sent in a timely manner.
+This delay can interfere with a sender's ability to stabilize rate control and achieve audio/video synchronization.

+Taken as a whole,

+* Timely RTP stream-level rate adaptation will give a better user experience by minimizing endpoint queuing delays and packet loss,
+* but in the presence of packet loss, QUIC connection-level congestion control will respond more quickly to the end of congestion than RTP "circuit breakers".

+### RTP Rate Adaptation Based on QUIC Feedback {#ra-quic-feedback}

+RTP makes use of a large number of RTP-specific feedback mechanisms because when RTP is carried directly over UDP, there is no other way to receive feedback.
+Some of these mechanisms are specific to the type of media RTP is sending, but others can be mapped from underlying QUIC implementations that are using this feedback to perform congestion control for any QUIC connection, regardless of the application reflected in the QUIC STREAM {{?RFC9000}} and DATAGRAM {{?RFC9221}} frames.
+This is described in (much) more detail in {{congestion-control}} on rate adaptation, and in {{rtcp-mapping}} on replacing RTCP and RTP header extensions with QUIC feedback.

+One word of caution is in order - RTP implementations may rely on at least some minimal periodic RTCP feedback, in order to determine that an RTP flow is still active, and is not causing sustained congestion (as described in {{?RFC8083}}, but since this "periodicity" is measured in seconds, the impact of this "duplicate" feedback on path bandwidth utilization is likely close to zero.

+### Path MTU Discovery and RTP Media Coalescence {#mtu-coal}

+The minimum Path MTU supported by conformant QUIC implementations is 1200 bytes {{?RFC9000}}, and in addition, QUIC implementations allow senders to use either DPLPMTUD ({{?RFC8899}}) or PMTUD ({{?RFC1191}}, {{?RFC8201}}) to determine the actual MTU size that the receiver and path between sender and receiver support, which can be even larger.

+This is especially useful in certain conferencing topologies, where otherwise senders have no choice but to use the lowest path MTU for all conference participants, but even in point-to-point RTP sessions, this also allows senders to piggyback audio media in the same UDP packet as video media, for example, and also allows QUIC receivers to piggyback QUIC ACK frames on any QUIC packets being transmitted in the other direction.

+### Multiplexing RTP, RTCP, and Non-RTP Flows on a Single QUIC Connection {#single-path}

+This specification defines a flow identifier for multiplexing multiple RTP and RTCP ports on the same QUIC connection to conserve ports, especially at NATs and Firewalls. {{multiplexing}} describes the multiplexing in more detail.
+Future extensions could further build on the flow identifier to multiplex RTP/RTCP with other protocols on the same connection, as long as these protocols can co-exist with RTP/RTCP without interfering with the ability of this connection to carry real-time media.

+### Exploiting Multiple Paths {#multiple-paths}

+Although there is much interest in multiplexing flows on a single QUIC connection as described in {{single-path}}, QUIC also provides the capability of establishing and validating multiple paths for a single QUIC connection as described in {{Section 9 of ?RFC9000}}.
+Once multiple paths have been validated, a sender can migrate from one path to another with no additional signaling, allowing an endpoint to move from one endpoint address to another without interruption, as long as only a single path is in active use at any point in time.

+Connection migration may be desireable for a number of reasons, but to give one example, this allows a QUIC connection to survive address changes due to a middlebox allocating a new outgoing port, or even a new outgoing IP address.

+The Multipath Extension for QUIC {{?I-D.draft-ietf-quic-multipath}} would allow the application to actively use two or more paths simultaneously, but in all other respects, this functionality is the same as QUIC connection migration.

+A sender can use these capabilities to more effectively exploit multiple paths between sender and receiver with no action required from the application, even if these paths have different path characteristics.
+Examples of these different path characteristics include handling paths differently if one path has higher available bandwidth and the other has lower one-way latency, or if one is a more costly cellular path and the other is a less costly WiFi path.

+Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc. Possible RTP implementation strategies for path selection and utilization are not discussed in this specification.

+### Exploiting New QUIC Capabilities {#new-quic}

+The first version of the QUIC protocol described in {{!RFC9000}} has been completed, but extensions to QUIC are still under active development in the IETF.
+Because of this, using QUIC as a transport for a mature protocol like RTP allows developers to exploit new transport capabilities as they become available.

 ## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both {#streams-and-datagrams}